-Michigan Celebrates Small Business seeks to recognize small businesses in variety of different industries and fields whose growth is supporting Michigan’s economy.
+Michigan Celebrates Small Business seeks to recognize small businesses in a variety of different industries and fields whose growth is supporting Michigan’s economy.
 Every small business is unique.
 Together with our founders, we established several different awards to honor the many different kinds of small businesses across the state.
 A small business may be eligible for one or all of the awards.
 Please click on the awards below to find out more information.

-If you would like to see the 2015 winners of these awards, please click here.
+If you would like to see the 2016 winners of these awards, please click here.

 For developing an outstanding, growing business; innovative product(s), increasing jobs, increasing sales, overcoming adversity, and community contributions.
 Criteria include:

 Significantly increased export sales and profits, encouraging other firms to export, increased jobs through exports, and innovative methods of creating markets.
 Criteria include:

 A business owned by a member of the military community including Veterans, Service-disabled veterans, Active-Duty Service Members eligible for the military’s Transition Assistance Program, reservists and National Guard members.
 Criteria include: